storageos/vol-test/perf+stress/README.md

 - The templates/ directory in each IAAS contains `lib/bash-tempalter` templates, this is used to overcome shortcomings in terraform multi-modules. it generates the terraform sources for each cluster and the `DODIR/configs/$PROFILE-STORAGEOS_VERSION.service` systemd runner script.

-- We copy the `node-scripts` directory (which will be scripts invoked by the runner) :x
-It also contains systemd tempaltes which we use to add node restart behaviour to our runner.
+- We copy the `node-scripts` directory (which will be scripts invoked by the runner) It also contains systemd tempaltes which we use to add node restart behaviour to our runner.

 the `node-scripts` directory (which is copied to every node) call to the script in the relevant `node-scripts/src` which contains the source script of Dockerfile.
 This is self explanatory if you read the source from the job files which call the node-scripts (assuming they are in home root) which themselves are organised in src/

-Sometimes these scripts are made 'compatible' between host and container run.. meaning that provided with the appropriate setup (mounting a disk natively or just creating it in storageos) and calls the same inner script to be DRY. (check kernel-compile for more details)
+Sometimes these scripts are made 'compatible' between host and container run.. meaning that provided with the appropriate setup (mounting a disk natively or just creating it in storageos) and calls the same inner script to be DRY. (check kernel-compile for more details) don't be surprised by this.. just saving effort between making dockerfile and writing the script for host.

 Please see (document on adding stress tests (or benchmark tests ))[http://wiki.storageos.net/display/DOC/Adding+a+stress+test+or+benchmark] for more details.